-Sometimes we see an idea that we love and we know you will too — but we underestimate just how much you all will love it!
-We saw this beautiful DIY monogram planter over on Instagram and couldn’t wait to share it, and it has gone viral over on Facebook with over 125 THOUSAND shares in just a couple of days.
-And lucky for us, Michelle and her husband Ryan are here today sharing all the details about how to build your own.
+Sometimes we see an idea that we love and we know you will too — but we underestimate just how much you all will love it.
+This beautiful DIY monogram planter has gone viral over on Facebook with over 125 THOUSAND shares in just a couple of days!
+Michelle and her husband Ryan are here today sharing all the details about how to build your own letter planter.

 Enough of me gushing… here is Michelle with all the details for you to build your own!